Seminole Single Pink Hibiscus

 This stunning variety has a rounded upright shape bearing large, pink blooms with deep red eyes; makes an ideal hedge, screen, or background planting; do not allow to dry to wilting point

 Seminole Single Pink Hibiscus features bold pink round flowers with red eyes and yellow anthers at the ends of the branches from mid summer to early fall.
-It has dark green foliage.
-The glossy pointy leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.
+Its glossy pointy leaves remain dark green in colour throughout the year.

-Seminole Single Pink Hibiscus is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
-Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
+Seminole Single Pink Hibiscus is a multi-stemmed evergreen tropical plant with an upright spreading habit of growth.
+Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 Seminole Single Pink Hibiscus is recommended for the following landscape applications;